 Based on this passage, I believe Jesus had three components when referring to Christian missions: To obey, share, and disciple others for Jesus Christ.

 Coca-Cola has a mission, and they have been to virtually every country on this planet.
 They are ambitious, but what is their product?
 It’s just sugar and water.
-The Christian church has a mission, to share the gospel where God dies on the cross for the sins of the world to heal the broken-hearted and strengthen community.
+The Christian church has a great commission, to share the gospel where God dies on the cross for the sins of the world to heal the broken-hearted and strengthen the community.
 Isn’t this infinitely better than sugar water?
-Let’s be the light of the world and share this good news to others.
+Let’s be the light of the world and share this good news with others.